fhamborg/Giveme5W1H/README.md

 > if you add or remove enhancer, you must delete all files in the cache directory (if cache is enabled (set_preprocessed_path))

 ## REST-Service
-Its also possible to use giveme5W as rest service.
+Its also possible to use giveme5W as rest service, there is also a very simple html ui.

 ```
-$ python extractor/examples/extracting/simple_api.py
+$ python extractor/examples/extracting/server.py
 ```
 > Check the code for more details, it is well documented